 Tufty clouds formed pretty patterns, shrieking seagulls flew overhead harassing each other, and the rippling ocean was unusually tranquil.

-Setting sun brought out the hypnotic colours, and we realised how fortunate we are to have places like Mullaghmore nearby that we can visit and experience with no one else around.
+The setting sun brought out the hypnotic colours, and we realised how fortunate we are to have places like Mullaghmore nearby that we can visit and experience with no one else around.

 #4.
 Go for a drive